 Let Her Watch TV

 Keeping your dog active is key to keeping her healthy.
 When she can get outside, make sure her outdoor environment keeps her healthy as well.
-Arrowhead Pooper Scoopers Dog Waste Clean-up Service makes life easier for dog owners, with complete cleanup and removal of all dog poop from yards, kennels and dog runs, because you have better things to do with your time!
-Starting at just $10 a week!
-Call us at 602-391-0160 or visit our website or Facebook page for more information.
+Rocky Mountain Pooper Scoopers Dog Waste Clean-up Service makes life easier for dog owners, with complete cleanup and removal of all dog poop from yards, kennels and dog runs, because you have better things to do with your time!
+Starting at just $18 a week!
+Call us at (385) 392-0791 or visit our website or Facebook page for more information.